chan-w/code-cloze/anki/README.md

 }
 ```

 3. Go to "Fields" and remove the Back field.

+### Creating Cards
+1. Create a card with new note type from [Note Type Setup](#note-type-setup)
+2. In the Front field, enter a program with at least 1 cloze
+   - Cloze deletions are created as `{{group_id::hidden_text}}`, where group_id is a string.
+   - When the user reveals a cloze, all clozes with the same group_id are revealed.
+3. Try using the card

 ## Limitations